totalspectrum/spin2cpp/docs/basic.md

 # Fastspin BASIC

+## WARNING:

+BASIC support in fastspin is very much incomplete, and not usable for production right now.
+Missing features include:

+(1) Documentation; the manual below is just a start, much is incomplete.

+(2) String support is very limited; strings may be assigned and printed, but that's about all for now.
+Still to be implemented are string comparisons, concatenation, and other string functions.

+(3) Floating point support is incomplete.
+The "single" datatype is currently represented by 16.16 fixed point numbers.
+These are fast, but the very limited range is a problem.
+Eventually we will have proper IEEE floating point, with the fixed point kept as an option.

+(4) Parameter passing is incomplete; parameters are not properly promoted (e.g. an integer passed to a parameter of type single will get the wrong bit pattern).

+(5) Function return type aren't checked, and you can't give a non-default return type for a function.

+(6) Input and output isn't implemented yet, except for a basic PRINT statement.
+Eventually we will have re-directable PRINT, and a similar INPUT.

+(7) There are no functions yet for starting BASIC code on other COGs.

+## Introduction

 Fastspin BASIC is the BASIC language support of the fastspin compiler for the Parallax Propeller and Prop2.
 It is a BASIC dialect similar to FreeBASIC or Microsoft BASIC, but with a few differences.
 On the Propeller chip it compiles to LMM code (machine language) which runs quite quickly.

+fastspin recognizes the language in a file by the extension.
+If a file has a ".bas" extension it is assumed to be BASIC.
+Otherwise it is assumed to be Spin.

 ## Language Syntax